|GPS Coordinates for Nagagamisis Provincial Park are N49 27.3189 W84 42.11754|

 and the link on Google Maps

 We spent three nights at the Nagagamisis camp site.
-Lake front property, the view was spectacular.
+Plenty of amazing Forest Service Roads and lakes.

 For the Off Road Enthusiasts, there are a lot of Forest Service Roads in the area.